-It is essential that the UK’s Department for International Development (DFID) continues to spend a sufficient proportion of its resources on global health.
+It is essential that the UK’s Department for International Development (DFID) continues to spend a sufficient proportion of its resources on global health and nutrition.
 Failing to do this risks a reversal of the progress that has been made.

 In making its spending plans, DFID must allocate sufficient funds to the health and nutrition programmes supported by UK aid, to continue its vital support for achieving Universal Health Coverage around the world.